Our approach to teaching & learning keeps us all connected & progressing

 Teacher feedback and assessment is provided to ensure students understand how well they are doing and what they need to do to improve.

-Our approach to online education
+Our approach to online education in case of lockdown

 Just like in class, we combine different types of activities to enrich the way in which the curriculum is taught, both in a synchronous format (the pupil and teacher participate at the same time) and in an asynchronous format (the pupils learn without the teacher).